 Individuals with a high sense of social identity tend to have higher self-esteem, less loneliness, and more social competence.
 Having common interests leads players to build actual friendships and relationships.
 Interactive online games allow you to expand your social network as you get the chance to come across individuals from all parts of the world.

-The list could go on as to what other benefits video gaming has to offer.
+The list of health benefits of video gaming is endless.
 So parents, go ahead and give your kid a gaming computer.
 Who knows, you are actually raising a future game developer.